Ahmed-Adel3/Juniper-Hotels-Integration/README.md

 **Decoupling Business Logic:**
 - Implement core business logic in Vue.js components and services.
-- Use Vuex for state management to handle application state and business logic centrally.
+- Use pinia for state management to handle application state and business logic centrally.

 ## 4. Technologies Used
 The integration uses the following technologies: